 Goal setting is important, since self-organization can lead to anything.
 Therefore it’s necessary to protect people and shared resources, and to give people a clear purpose and defined goals.
-You will learn when to manage and when to lead, how to use different criteria to create useful goals, about the challenges around management by objectives, and how to protect people and shared resources from any bad effects of self-organization.
+You will learn when to manage and when to lead, how to use different criteria to create useful goals and metrics.
+Metrics in traditional organizations strike disempowerment and control.
+Metrics in Agile, innovative organizations are empowering, fun, liberating.

 Module 4.
 How to Create Learning and Agile Organizations and Structures

 Organizational structures significantly impact how an organization works.
 Many teams operate within the context of a complex organization today with distributed cross-functional teams, remote working.
 It is important to consider structures that enhance communication.
 You will learn how to manage distributed and remote working teams.
 How to let teams self-organize without seeing them, yet still be able to strengthen bonding and team synergy.

 Change management is one of the things people in all kinds of organizations struggle with most.
 People, teams, and organizations need to improve continuously, in order to defer failure for as long as possible.
 In practice this means that managers and leaders must act as change agents, trying to change the social complex systems around them.
 You will learn about the 4 facets of change management, which address the system, the individuals, the interactions, and the boundary of the system.

 Be Part of a Global Leadership Team

 Since 2010, more than 470 management coaches around the world are now facilitating the future of management through these two-day, hands-on workshops that offer games, tools and best practices that project managers, team leaders, middle management and C-level execs can take back and use immediately to start increasing employee engagement and instigating change management today.